-1.3 Rainfall
+1.2.4 Rainfall

-NHC will discuss rainfall on their regular coordination calls prior to the advisory package issuance for active tropical cyclones and include rainfall information coordinated with field offices by WPC in their advisories.
+NHC will discuss rainfall on their regular advisory coordination calls prior to the advisory package issuance for active tropical cyclones and include rainfall information coordinated with field offices by WPC in their advisories.
 WPC will maintain this coordination with field offices on rainfall messaging when WPC is issuing advisories.

-1.4 Inland Flooding
+1.2.5 Inland Flooding

-NHC will discuss inland flooding information on their regular coordination calls prior to advisory package issuance for active tropical cyclones and include information coordinated with NOAA field offices by NWC in their advisories.
+NHC will discuss inland flooding information on their regular advisory coordination calls prior to advisory package issuance for active tropical cyclones and include information coordinated with NOAA field offices by NWC in their advisories.
 CPHC and WPC will also incorporate coordinated flooding messages from NWC in their advisories as appropriate.

-1.5 Tornadoes
+1.2.6 Tornadoes

 The SPC will be the single coordinated voice of the NWS regarding tornado threats for the conterminous United States and issue tornado watches as required for areas affected by tropical cyclones.
 SPC should coordinate with NHC and WFOs before issuing a tornado watch.
-To assist NHC, this coordination should be done on regularly scheduled NHC coordination calls.
-Hurricane Local Statements (HLS) and Hurricane Local Watch/Warning (TCV) products, where applicable, will convey the level of tornadic threat forecast by SPC based upon SPC products.
+To assist NHC, this coordination should be done on regularly scheduled advisory coordination calls.
+Hurricane Local Statements (HLS) and Tropical Cyclone Local Watch/Warning (TCV) products, where applicable, will convey the level of tornadic threat forecast by SPC based upon SPC products.